hakaru-dev/hakaru/docs/intro/quickstart.md

 Because we are choosing between a normal and a uniform distribution, programs like these are sometimes called *mixture* models.

-Assuming we safe this file to `twomixture.hk` we can sample from it by passing it as an argument to the `hakaru` command.
+Assuming we save this file to `twomixture.hk` we can sample from it by passing it as an argument to the `hakaru` command.